Variety of power sums and divisors in the moduli space of cubic fourfolds: Apolarity and syzygies

+If, in addition, $p$ is not contained in the secant variety of any of the four Veronese surfaces containing $E$, then the syzygy has rank $5$ and no ideal strictly contained in the ideal of $E\cup \{p\}$ has this syzygy.

+If $p\in \Sigma\setminus E$, where $\Sigma$ is a Veronese surface that contains $E$, then the second order linear syzygy that vanishes at $p$ is a syzygy for $I_\Sigma$, but no ideal strictly contained in $I_\Sigma$. \end{lemma} \begin{proof} Let $p$ be in $\PP(V)\setminus E$.
+The minimal free resolution of $I_E$ is symmetric with Betti numbers

-then the ideal $I_Z$ has a second order linear syzygy that vanishes at $p$.
+The third order syzygy is therefore nonzero at the point $p$ outside $E$, and defines a unique second order syzygy that vanishes at $p$.

-If $Z\setminus p$ is contained in a pencil of elliptic curves on a Veronese surface, then $I_Z$ has a pencil of second order linear syzygies that vanishes at $p$. \end{lemma} \begin{proof} If $p$ is a general point in $\PP(V)$, in particular a point outside the secant variety of $C$, then the ideal of $C$ has a second order linear syzygy that vanishes at $p$.
-This syzygy is a syzygy among at most $5$ first order linear syzygies that also vanishes at $p$, and finally, these first order syzygies are linear syzygies among quadrics in the ideal of $C$ that vanish at $p$.
-Therefore the ideal of $I_{C\cup \{p\}}$ has a second order linear syzygy vanishing at $p$.
-With {\it Macaulay2} \cite{MAC2} one finds examples with Betti numbers
+This syzygy is a syzygy among at most $5$ first order linear syzygies that also vanishes at $p$, and finally, these first order syzygies are linear syzygies among quadrics in the ideal of $E$ that vanish at $p$.
+Therefore the ideal of $I_{E\cup \{p\}}$ has a second order linear syzygy vanishing at $p$.